seroanalytics/epikinetics/README.md

 # Installing

-This package uses `cmdstanr`, which isn't available on cran, so you will first have to install it as follows:
+To interface with [cmdstan](https://mc-stan.org/users/interfaces/cmdstan), this package uses `cmdstanr`, which isn't available on cran, so you will first have to install it as follows:

 ```
 install.packages('cmdstanr', repos = c('https://stan-dev.r-universe.dev', getOption('repos')))